WHAT IS THE MAD DOG RUGBY PROGRAMME

 With 71 caps for his country Moody has a host of accolades to his name including 3 Lions caps, a World Cup Winners medal, two Six Nations titles, seven Premiership triumphs and two Heineken Cup wins; the former England Captain is a true world rugby legend and a gentleman to boot.

 In 2013 he launched the Lewis Moody Foundation which supports families affected by serious illness offering one-off experiences for children and their families as well as funding scientific research through the Brain Tumour Charity.

 Annie Moody - Managing Director of Mad Dog Sport C.I.C.

 Originally coming from a dance background, Annie understands the demands and requirements needed to fulfil practical studies along side academics.
-Following on from dance, Annie studied Interior Design and within two years set up a company along side a colleague.
+Following on from dance, Annie studied Interior Design and within two years set up a company with a colleague.
 Running a company for 10 years gave Annie the experience and knowledge she has today and for which is applied to Mad Dog Sport.
 After taking time out to have a family and in partnership with Lewis, they set up Mad Dog Sport in 2013 to develop rugby at a grass roots level, running events and courses for young aspiring players.
 In 2015 this evolved into full time 6th form programmes in schools.

 In 2013 she co-founded the Lewis Moody Foundation which supports families through The Brain Tumour Charity, funding vital research, building awareness and giving families affected, activity days out to make lasting memories.